loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 {% endblock %}
 ```

-Every form action POSTs to the same article view, which handles all the actions in one big `post` method:
+Every form POSTs to the same article view, which handles all the actions in one big `post` method:

 ```python title="views.py"
 class ArticleView(View):